-This course will cover essential elements of Islamic Finance and Banking, which is one of the fastest growing and most innovative financial disciplines in the international financial market.
-This course is essential for anyone seeking to understand this increasingly important sector of the finance industry.
+This course will cover essential elements of Islamic Finance and Banking, which is one of the fastest growing and most innovative financial disciplines in the international financial important sector of the finance industry.
 Islamic finance is one of the least understood finance disciplines both by the western financial community and indeed by those in Islamic communities.
 This course offers a clear and understandable examination of the theoretical and practical issues related to Islamic Finance and Banking.
-It will help participants to fully understand the fundamental principles underlying modern Islamic finance as well as modern practices prevailing in this industry.
+It will help participants to fully understand the fundamental principles underlying modern Islamic finance, as well as modern practices prevailing in this industry.